GRIDAPPSD/pyvvo/README.rst

 PyCharm mark indicating a problem.

 By default, PyCharm is not configured to follow the line length requirements laid out in PEP-8.
+See `this section
-See :ref:`set-pep-8-guides`. of this README for details on setting up configuring line length.
+<#set-visual-guides-for-pep-8>`__ for details on setting up configuring
+line length.

 MySQL
 ~~~~~